nickdimitroff/Portfolio/README.md

 # Portfolio
-Examples of some of my public work
+Examples of some of my public work.
+Generally I'm making command-line utilities, but I'm trying to branch out and GUIs and interesting designs

 ## Tropo